Feedback Systems Assignment Help

 • Positive Feedback

 In this type of feedback system, the controller adds the output values and setpoint together when the feedback is in-phase with the input.
-Also known as the regenerative feedback, the positive feedback's main effect is to raise the gain of the system.
-For example in the real world, you will feel happier about yourself and be full of energy when someone showers you with praise or gives you a positive feedback.
+Also known as regenerative feedback, the positive feedback's main effect is to raise the gain of the system.
+For example in the real world, you will feel happier about yourself and be full of energy when someone showers you with praise or gives you positive feedback.
 However, in control and electronic systems, positive feedback can raise the gain of the system far too much.
 A great increase in the magnitude of the effective input signal can give rise to oscillatory circuit responses.

 • Negative Feedback

 In a negative feedback control system, the feedback is out of phase with the original input.
 As a result, the output values and setpoints are subtracted from each other.
 This type of feedback is sometimes referred to as degenerative feedback because it reduces the gain of a system.
 For example, in a business set up, if a manager criticizes an employee about the work he has done, the employee will feel low and unhappy about himself.
-He will fill less positive and lack the energy to continue with the work.
+He will feel less positive and lack the energy to continue with the work.
 Most control and feedback systems are degenerative because negative feedback guarantees stable circuit response, raises the system's operating bandwidth, and improve stability.
 Degenerative feedback reduces the effects of the gain.
 An excellent example of a system with negative feedback is an electronic amplifier based on an operational amplifier.

 Avail of our help with feedback systems assignments for a thorough discussion on positive and negative feedback.